softpano/Defensive_error_diagnostics_framework/README.md

 <h1>Defensive error diagnostic framework</h1>

-<p>Many people independently came to the subset of ideas of defensive programming, so it is impossible to attribute this concept to
-a single author.
+<p>Many people independently came to the subset of ideas of <b><a href="../../SE/defensive_programming.shtml">Defensive programming</a></b> so it is impossible to attribute this concept to a single author.
 As an example of early attempt to formulate some principles of defensive programming style we can list&nbsp; Tom Christiansen recommendations
 (Jan 1, 1998) for Perl language.
 Perl does not have strict typing of variables and, by default, does not&nbsp; require any declaration of variables, creating potential for misspelled variables slipping into production version of the program. (unless you use <tt>strict</tt> pragma
 -- the use the latter became standard in modern Perl).
 While they are more then 20 years old they are still relevant:&nbsp;&nbsp; </p>